-The NTP concludes that exposure to PFOA is presumed to be an immune hazard to humans based on two separate lines of evidence (Table 7): (1) the high level of evidence that PFOA suppressed the antibody response from animal studies and the moderate level of evidence from studies in humans, and (2) high level of evidence that PFOA increased hypersensitivity-related outcomes from animal studies and low level of evidence from studies in humans.
-Although the strongest evidence for an effect of PFOA on the immune system is for suppression of the antibody response and increased hypersensitivity, there is additional, although weaker, evidence that is primarily from epidemiological studies that PFOA reduced infectious disease resistance and increased autoimmune disease.
+The NTP concludes that exposure to PFOA is presumed to be an immune hazard to humans based on a high level of evidence that PFOS suppressed the antibody response from animal studies and a moderate level of evidence from studies in humans (Table 7.
+Although the strongest evidence for an effect of PFOA on the immune system is for suppression of the antibody response and increased hypersensitivity, there is additional, although weaker, evidence that is primarily from epidemiological studies that PFOA reduced infectious disease resistance, increased hypersensitivity-related effects, and increased autoimmune disease.
 The bodies of evidence that PFOA alters immune function in humans.
-However, the mechanism(s) of PFOA-associated immunotoxicity are unknown and effects on diverse endpoints such as suppression of the antibody response and increased hypersensitivity response and increased hypersensitivity are unknown and effects on diverse endpoints such as suppression of the antibody response and increased hypersensitivity are unknown and effects on diverse endpoints such as suppression of the antibody response and increased hypersensitivity may be unrelated.
+However, the mechanism(s) of PFOA-associated immunotoxicity are not clearly understood and effects on diverse endpoints such as suppression of the antibody response and increased hypersensitivity may be unrelated.

 The NTP concludes that exposure to PFOS is presumed to be an immune hazard to humans based on a high level of evidence that PFOS suppressed the antibody response from animal studies and a moderate level of evidence from studies in humans (Table 9).
 Although the strongest evidence for an effect of PFOS on the immune system is for suppression of the antibody response, there is additional, although weaker, evidence that is primarily from studies in experimental animals that PFOS suppresses disease resistance and natural killer (NK) cell activity.
 The NTP also concludes that PFOS is suspected to suppress infectious disease resistance and NK cell activity in humans, and these conclusions are based on moderate level of evidence from animal studies and low or inadequate level of evidence from human studies.
 The bodies of evidence indicating that PFOS suppresses multiple aspects of the immune system add to the overall confidence that PFOS alters immune function in humans.
-Although the mechanism(s) by which PFOS suppresses these immune functions are unknown, suppression of the antibody response and NK cell function are both potential mechanisms by which PFOS may reduce disease resistance.
+Although the mechanism(s) by which PFOS suppresses these immune functions are not clearly understood, suppression of the antibody response and NK cell function are both potential mechanisms by which PFOS may reduce disease resistance.